Kwestman1/Personal-Project-to-do-list/README.md

-# 💡 Idea's in construction
+# 💡 New idea's in construction
 - Password protected lists

 # Basic outline of application